 There’s something immensely satisfying about a great French bistro meal, from luxuriously buttery snails to an excellently seasoned steak tartare.
-It’s filling fare that doesn’t skimp on robust flavors and plenty of richness.
-Luckily, New York City has a strong range of bistros and brasseries around the city, with large concentrations in Midtown, the Upper East Side, and the West Village.
+It’s often filling fare that doesn’t skimp on robust flavors and offers plenty of richness.
+Luckily, New York City has a strong range of bistros and brasseries around the city.

-Some are spacious, bustling operations run by major restaurateurs, like Keith McNally’s Balthazar or Odeon and Andrew Carmellini’s Lafayette, but most are venerable family-run joints committed to timeless classics.
-Ahead, 20 excellent options for when a French onion soup craving or strong hankering for steak frites strikes.
+Some are spacious, bustling operations run by major restaurateurs, like Keith McNally’s Balthazar and Andrew Carmellini’s Lafayette, but most are venerable family-run joints committed to timeless classics.
+Ahead, 19 excellent options for when a French onion soup craving or strong hankering for steak frites strikes.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; the latest data about the delta variant indicates that it may pose a low-to-moderate risk for the vaccinated, especially in areas with substantial transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.Read More